Maternity protection law in Germany explained

 • Send the required documents to your health insurance company.
 They will check your entitlement and contact you or your employer for any other necessary information.

-• The maternity benefit is then paid to you by the health insurance fund from the beginning of the protected period until the expected date of delivery.
+• The health insurance fund pays you maternity benefit from the beginning of the protection period until the expected date of delivery.

 • After the birth, the health insurance fund requires the birth certificate and, in the case of premature births, further medical certificates.
 It is advisable to clarify all of this in advance.